-- Many pension plans have published written proxy voting guidelines, including the California Public Employees' Retirement System (CalPERS), the largest public retirement system in the United States.8 In Canada, the Ontario Municipal Employees Retirement System (OMERS), which is one of the largest pension plans in Canada, has also released its proxy voting guidelines.9 - Pension plans generally seek to influence the governance of investee companies where such activity will add value to plan assets.
-It is accepted within the pension industry that good governance is linked to the long-term investment returns necessary for plan beneficiaries.
-Pension plan sponsors believe the voting rights attached to securities held by the plan are valuable assets belonging to the plan and, therefore, must be exercised in the best interests of plan beneficiaries.
-As fiduciaries, plan sponsors must exercise their ownership rights in order to optimize the long-term value of their investments.
-CalPERS takes this approach one step further when it states:10
+8. Many pension plans have published written proxy voting guidelines, including the California Public Employees' Retirement System (CalPERS), the largest public retirement system in the United States.
+In Canada, the Ontario Municipal Employees Retirement System (OMERS), which is one of the largest pension plans in Canada, also publishes its proxy voting guidelines.
+10